ZitongYang/tinylm/README.md

         - System design concepts
     - Architecture comments
 - Posttraining (training on cat/dog images)
-    - Instruction tuning
+    - Instruction following dataset
+    - Supervised finetuning
-    - Trainer
+- Final remarks
     - Evaluation (can model distinguish cat vs. dog?)
-    - Human evaluation
-- Final remarks
+    - Take-home message

 ## Pretraining
 > Prepares the model in an *activated* state that can be efficiently adapted to new tasks.